 Outside of this department, the school also organizes a series of certificate courses on topics connected to Indian spiritual heritage as well as in various aspects of Indian classical music.
 The courses on spiritual subjects are taught by monks of the Ramakrishna Order while music courses are taught by outside professionals and include both vocal and instrumental music.

-Under School of Indian Heritage:
+Various Units / Departments / Divisions under School of Indian Heritage:

-- Visit Department of Sanskrit & Philosophy website.
+- Department of Sanskrit and Philosophy

 - Vivekananda Vedanta-Yoga-Adhyayana-Samshodhana-Alayam (Viveka-Vyasa), Vivekananda Centre for Vedanta and Yoga Study and Research